PowerGridModel/power-grid-model/docs/user_manual/dataset-terminology.md

 # Dataset Terminology

-The terms are loosely defined, and you might find places in the code where terms have been misused; e.g. where a scenarios are called a batches, or an array is called a dataset.
+Some terms regarding the data structures are explained here.
+They are loosely defined, and you might find places in the code where terms have been misused; e.g. where a scenarios are called a batches, or an array is called a dataset.

+## Data structures

+- **SingleDataset:** A data type storing input data (ie. all elements of all components) for a single scenario

+- **BatchDataset:** A data type storing update and or output data for one or more scenarios

+- **Dataset:** Either a single or a batch dataset

+- **Array:** All elements of one specific component, for one or more scenarios.
+I.e. a node array or line array.
+An array can be one dimensional (containing all elements of a single component for one scenario), two dimensional (containing all elements of a single component for multiple scenarios), or it can be a sparse array, which is essentially a dictionary with a data buffer and an index pointer.

+## Terms regarding data structures

 - **Component:** The definition of a part of a grid: eg. node, source, line etc. Check highlighted section of graph in [Component Hierarchy](./data-model.md#component-type-hierarchy-and-graph-data-model)